RachelAWilson/odin-recipes/README.md

-This project is a basic website built with HTML to demonstrate the skills I havelearned in the Foundations course of The Odin Project.
+This project is a basic website built with HTML to demonstrate the skills I have learned in the Foundations course of The Odin Project.